imbs-hl/fuseMLR-paper/README.md

 ## Simulation

-To reproduce the simulation study results, perform the following steps.
+To reproduce the simulation study results, move to the directory `Simulation_study`, and perform the following steps.

-Each script works on its own and just needs to load `init.R` at the start, which loads all necessary packages and functions and defines paths.
+Each script works on its own and needs to load `init.R` at the start, which loads all necessary packages and functions and defines paths.

 It is recommended to clear the workspace before running each script to avoid conflicts between objects.

-The analysis proceeds as follows: First, multi-omics data are simulated.
-Then, the data are prepared depending on the integration strategy—either late integration (fuseMLR) or early integration (Random Forest and blockForest).
-Finally, various prediction models are trained and evaluated.
+The analysis follows a structured approach.
+First, multi-omics data—including methylation, gene expression, and protein abundance—are simulated for each scenario.
+We consider three scenarios based on the distribution of effects across data modalities: one with effects only in methylation, one with effects in both methylation and gene expression, and one with effects in all three modalities.
+We prepare data depending on the integration strategy — either late integration (fuseMLR) or early integration (Random Forest and blockForest).
+For each integration strategy, we train and assess the corresponding model.

-Steps:
+Running the following scripts reproduces the results as presented in the article.

-`init.R`- Loads all required libraries, defines file paths, and sources functions.
+`init.R`- This file is located in the directory `Simulation_study`.
+It loads all required libraries, defines file paths, and sources functions.
 This file must be sourced at the beginning of each script.

+The following files are located in `scripts`.

 `01_simulate_data.R` - Simulates various scenarios and stores the output in data/InterSIM/.